Aquino family: Ascension in power of Corazon Aquino

 Before 1972, Benigno “Ninoy” Aquino, Jr., was known for his criticisms of the Marcos regime.
 His public criticisms caused him to be constantly shown in media, and was eventually loved by the Filipino people.
 It didn't come as a surprise then that when Marcos declared Martial Law in 1972, Ninoy was one of the first among many oppositions that were unjustly arrested.
 Eleven years later, on August 21, 1983, he was allegedly assassinated whom until to this day is unknown.
 This assassination caused the uprising of the Filipino people, and at the same time, the pressure on Corazon “Cory” Aquino to take the place of her late husband.

 Initially, Cory was hesitant to participate in politics.
 For one, she was inexperienced and did not know much about Philippine politics.
 Two, she was being thrust into the position of president – the highest position in the state.
 After spending a day in isolation in a church, Cory then decided that she will run for presidency against Marcos, who declared a snap election.
 At the start of her campaign, Cory was criticized by Marcos for being “just a woman” who did not know anything about politics – which was true.
 At first, Cory relied heavily on her aides and advisers to answer questions regarding political issues.
 On December 16, in an interview with The New York Times, she said “What on earth do I know about being a President?”.
 This led to the doubts of political commentators on her capability to lead the nation.
-However, as the elections were nearing, Cory started to learn more about politics, stating that “I’m getting so many crash courses at this point in my life.”
+However, as the elections were nearing, Cory started to learn more about politics, stating that “I'm getting so many crash courses at this point in my life.”
 At the same time, she was getting the support from the different classes in the Philippines.
-The oligarchs were supporting her because they believed that she will restore their lost wealth.
 The Catholic Church, through Cardinal Sin, vouched for her, and ultimately gave her the support and the vote of the religious.
 The middle class too sided with Cory because of the constricting rules implemented by Marcos.
 Lastly, the intellectuals sided with Cory because they wanted to join the government under Cory's rule.